hscleandro/FUNN-MG/README.md

 # FUNN-MG pipeline version 1.13

 FUNN-MG is a tool for functional and visual analysis of bi-partite networks (genes and metabolic pathways) calculated from metagenomics data.
+This release contains the integration of results from [KAAS](https://www.genome.jp/kaas-bin/kaas_main?prog=GHOSTX&way=s), [Kaiju](http://kaiju.binf.ku.dk/), and data derived from proteomic analysis.

 ## Getting Started